A Roof Over Your Head -Know the Latest in Roofing Options

 At one time metal roofs were relegated to farmers’ sheds and industrial buildings.
 With the new colors and styles manufacturers now offer, homeowners can easily obtain almost any desired effect.
 They are a far cry from the corrugated roofs of long ago.
 Today’s options include tin, steel or copper.

 Before steel roofing had advanced to its current level, tin was the popular option.
 There is nothing like the sound of rain on a tin roof!
 It weathers well and needs little maintenance.
-Since tin does not rust for many years, it was at one time the best roofing metal available.
+According to experts like these Roofers in Travelers Rest, SC, since tin does not rust for many years, it was at one time the best roofing metal available.
 It is still used for outbuildings.

 With today’s advanced technology, metal roofs come with a baked-on finish that remains for its lifetime.
 Kirk Fritz, owner of Sentry Exteriors, serving Lynchburg and Roanoke explains, “There is a longevity to metal.
 It often comes with a 50-year warranty and can last up to 100 years.”
 Easy to maintain, it performs well in extreme weather.
 On the downside, metal roofs are more difficult to install and are expensive.
 However, with the steeper price tag comes a better warranty.